 In Unit II of Hole U1584A, basalt clasts range in diameter from <1 to 6 cm.
 These clasts show a range in mineralogy and porphyritic and aphanitic textures.
 No volcanic glass was observed.
 The highly phyric clasts typically contain abundant olivine phenocrysts (8%-10%) with some pyroxene (1%-3%).
 All olivine is partly to completely altered to iddingsite, and the pyroxenes display varying degrees of alteration.
 Moderately and sparsely phyric basalt clasts have lower olivine abundances (0%-7%) with more plagioclase phenocrysts (0%-5%).
 Pyroxene is often present in low amounts (0%-2%).
 Aphyric clasts are also present only as a minor component.
 Texturally, olivine is found as single crystals or small crystal clusters.
-Plagioclase phenocrysts range from blocky crystals to elongate crystals with variable degrees of alteration to sericite.
-Pyroxene is present in thin, tabular crystals with only minor visible alteration.
-Vesicle abundance varied widely, with some vesicle free clasts and others containing up to 30% vesicles.
+Plagioclase phenocrysts range from blocky crystals to elongate crystals with variable degrees of alteration.
+Vesicle abundance varied widely, with some non-vesicular clasts and others containing up to 30% vesicles.
 Vesicles commonly contain alteration minerals ranging from a thin zeolite lining to being completely filled with calcite.